Why more Sherlocks? That's elementary, my dear Watson

-LOS ANGELES, Sept 27 (Reuters) - How many times can Sherlock Holmes be reinvented?
+LOS ANGELES (Reuters) - How many times can Sherlock Holmes be reinvented?

 At least once more, judging by the latest TV incarnation of the British detective created by Sir Arthur Conan Doyle more than 120 years ago.